slint-ui/slint/vscode_extension/README.md

 At the moment you need to load this directory in VS code and then start debugging (Run -> Start Debugging).
 That will "debug" the vs code extension and create a new VS code window.
 The LSP server binary will be started if previously built
-You can see the output in the output pane "SixtyFPS LSP" (that's the drop-down that usually shows "Tasks").
+You can see the output in the output pane "Slint LSP" (that's the drop-down that usually shows "Tasks").

 ## How to build the extension package